Bernard George Davis

 Bernard George Davis (December 11, 1906 – August 28, 1972) was an American publishing executive.
 He and William Bernard Ziff Sr. founded Ziff Davis Inc. in 1927.
-In 1957, he sold his ownership share of Ziff-Davis to William Ziff Jr., and left to found Davis Publications Inc.
+In 1957, he sold his ownership share of Ziff-Davis to William Bernard Ziff Jr., and left to found Davis Publications Inc.

+Davis Publications acquired Ellery Queen's Mystery Magazine at some point in the 1960s or early 1970s.
+It later purchased Alfred Hitchcock's Mystery Magazine in 1975 and Analog Science Fiction and Fact in 1980.
+In 1977, they launched Asimov's Science Fiction as a quarterly publication.
+All four magazines were sold to Dell Magazines in 1992.